Senior Associate Director

 Your Northwestern invoice will be issued through CAESAR on the regular quarterly schedule, and will include your program fee, outlined above.
 You will not be billed for on-campus student fees, and Journalism Residency (JR) programs abroad are exempt from the study abroad administrative fee.

 If you receive financial aid and/or loans from Northwestern, these funds will continue to apply directly to your NU account.
-Remember that your financial aid and loans cannot cover the cost of your housing in Evanston while you are abroad, so be sure to cancel your on-campus housing contract or sublet your off-campus apartment.
+Financial aid cannot cover the cost of your housing in Evanston while you are abroad, so be sure to cancel your on-campus housing contract or sublet your off-campus apartment.

 If you use the Northwestern 9PAY plan, you may continue to use 9PAY for your NU-billed study abroad expenses, but you should request a study abroad 9PAY estimate to have your plan set up appropriately.